-The reason Carnap can maintain his distinction is that simply insisting on the everyday is compatible with offering different interpretations of it, such as those offered by expressivists in their various domains.
+The reason is that simply insisting on the propriety of an everyday use of 'representation', across the board, is quite compatible with offering different interpretations of it, such as those offered by expressivists or instrumentalists in their various domains.
 The propriety of everyday talk offers a datum, but it does not offer a self-extracting philosophical 'ism': representationalism, which the propriety of the sayings therefore establishes.
 It just means that if we set such an 'ism' up either as a good thing or as a target, then we ought to be sure what it is.
 And if the propriety of the everyday talk is a datum, then pragmatists would do well to ensure that what they attack as 'representationalism' does not encompass the everyday, so that the ordinary human baby gets thrown out with any undesirable bathwater.

 One could, indeed, see Rorty himself as simply offering an interpretation of the everyday use of 'truth', 'description', or 'representation', in spite of his frequently derogatory remarks about them.
-The interpretation I went on to discuss was that in offering everyday remarks that allow sayings to be true or to say how things stand, or to represent the way things are, we deploy nothing more than a norm of solidarity with others.
-[9] I argued that this was insufficient for familiar reasons which boil down to this: that justifying ourselves to our peers is different from getting things right, and only offers any pale surrogate for truth provided our peers are fully paid-up members of the community that matters: fellow historians, if we are doing history; fellow legal practitioners if we are interpreting law, fellow scientists if a scientific question is on the table.
+The interpretation I went on to discuss was that in offering everyday remarks that allow sayings to be true or to say how things stand, or to represent the way things are, we deploy nothing more than a norm of solidarity with others [Blackburn (2005)].
+I argued that this was wrong, for familiar reasons: justifying ourselves to our peers is different from getting things right, and only offers any pale surrogate for truth provided our peers are fully paid-up members of the community that matters; fellow historians, if we are doing history; fellow legal practitioners if we are interpreting law; fellow scientists if a scientific question is on the table.
 But to achieve that status, these peers must have mastered techniques and norms of practice that go beyond what is properly comprehended as 'discursive' or belonging to discourse.
-For their opinions to be worth listening to they need to be more than good inference makers, for example.
+For their opinions to be worth listening to they need to be more than good inference makers. for example.
 They need to be masters of the sextant or the archive or the laboratory, or at least to be well attuned to the results of those who are masters of these things.
-They need to be plugged into techniques or practices, and they need to follow the norms that belong to them.
+They need to be plugged into techniques or practices. and they need to follow the norms that belong to them.
 It is those that entitle them to a hearing in the après-truth coffee lounge where we try to become of one mind about something.

-We must not gaze at this coffee lounge where the scientists and historians congregate to chat and try to become like-minded about things, without remembering that it is a small oasis surrounded by the laboratories and instruments and libraries with which they work.
+In other words, we must not gaze at this coffee lounge where the scientists and historians, or everyday folk, congregate to chat and try to become like-minded about things, without remembering that it is a small oasis surrounded by the laboratories and instruments and libraries and everyday things with which they work.
 One could, indeed, in desperation, try saying that the laboratories and instruments and libraries are in turn simply parts of a normative discursive practice: their use is the way to find yourself successful where it matters, in the coffee lounge.
-That is like saying that training as a batsman is not done with the purpose of enabling you to cope with the bowling, but in order to garnish applause and solidarity from the team afterwards in the dressing room.
-It's an odd opposition to mount, and a false way of looking at the run of cricketers once it is mounted.
-[10]
+That is like saying that training as a footballer is not done with the purpose of enabling you to cope with the ball, but in order to garnish applause and solidarity from the team afterwards in the dressing room.
+It's an odd opposition to mount, and a false way of looking at the run of footballers once it is mounted.2